Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Appendix

 \subsection{Refusal Classification Prompt}

-Responses are classified by a GPT-4o judge into three classes following \citet{cui2025orbench}: direct answer, direct refusal, and indirect refusal.
+Responses are classified by a GPT-4o judge into three classes following \citet{cui2025orbench}: direct answer, direct refusal, and indirect refusal, which correlates well with human judgments.
 The prompt is reproduced below.
 A response is counted as a refusal if it falls into either refusal class.